 After registration, participants pursuing CME credit must complete the following steps:

 - Step 1: review and acknowledge the EthicsLab Essentials Disclaimer and complete pre-test to evaluate participant knowledge before listening to the podcast episode

 - Step 2: listen to the EthicsLab Essentials podcast episode

 - Step 3: complete post test to evaluate participant knowledge gained after listening to the podcast episode

 - Step 4: complete evaluation

-Once all steps have been successfully completed, participants are issued a PDF certificate that can be printed or saved electronically for submission to accreditation boards.
+Once all steps have been successfully completed, participants are issued PDF claiming instructions to obtain a certificate for submission to accreditation boards.